IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 This process is automated with GitHub Actions with the "Basic" group of workflow files.
 More about this [here](https://github.com/IRNAS/irnas-workflows-software).

-## Release artefacts naming scheme 📦
+## Release artifacts naming scheme 📦

 **Important**: this section is relevant only for software and firmware projects as the release process for mechanical and hardware projects still yet needs to be defined.